IBM/cloudpakfordata-telco-churn-workshop/workshop/machine-learning-deployment-scoring/README.md

 ## Conclusion

-In this section we covered how the followings:
+In this section we covered the followings:

 * Creating and Testing Online Deployments for models.
 * Creating and Testing Batch Deployments for models.
 * Integrating the model deployment in an external application.

+Taking a predictive model and infusing AI into applications.